notadeejay/rbc-training/data/Week 5 Day 1/10__Hide and Show Elements__Exercise.md

 One of the things you can do with jQuery is hide and show elements on your page.

 ## Tasks
+- Add a jQuery event listener that will fire when the form on your page has been submitted
 - Add code to hide your search input and button after the form has been submitted
-- Add an attribute to the text input so there's appropriate placeholder text by default
+- Add a placeholder attribute to your text input by default
-- Add an animation to the elements as they are hidden
+- Add a jQuery animation to the elements as they are hidden
 - Add some custom CSS and personalize your project

 ## jQuery reference